Inbox Anxiety – Seven Rules to Claim Your Confidence Back

 We feel stressed also because we don’t feel productive.
 As we are constantly interrupted by a “PLING” our cognitive performance is reduced resulting in an attention deficit.
 According to research done on the negative effects of email on productivity, it takes us an average of 23 minutes and 15 seconds to get back to the taks after we’ve been interrupted.
 Now, think of how many times they interrupt you at work and make an average calculation.
 It’s scary.

-Seven Tips to Help you Take Back Control
+Seven Tips to Help You Take Back Control

 1 – Clarify the Purpose of Your Conversations